 Kettering Elementary School

-- Kettering Elementary School's student population of 353 students has stayed relatively flat over five school years.
+- Kettering Elementary School's student population of 362 students has grown by 6% over five school years.

 |Grades Offered||Grades Kindergarten-5|